Gift Guide: 14 gifts for the gamer in your life – TechCrunch

 PC

 Though this keyboard is on the pricey side, it’s worth it.
-The Huntsman Elite has super fancy hybrid keys, using both mechanical and optical sensor inputs for super consistent, ultra fast key presses.
-The opto-mechanical switch gets rid of debounce and promises a much longer lifespan (100 million keystrokes) then much of the competition, so it’ll last.
+The Huntsman Elite has super-fancy hybrid keys, using both mechanical and optical sensor inputs for super-consistent, ultra-fast key presses.
+The opto-mechanical switch gets rid of debounce and promises a much longer lifespan (100 million keystrokes) than much of the competition, so it’ll last.
 It has built-in storage for profiles, letting you quickly swap in customizations you’ve made for different games.
 It’s got a comfortable wrist rest, and, of course, RGB lighting.

 Price: $175 on Amazon